sonic-net/SONiC/doc/logging/persistent_logger/persistent_loglevel.md

 This document provides an overview of the implementation of making the SWSS Logger persistent for SWSS Syncd and SAI components.

 # Motivation
 Loglevel verbosity is part of the configuration of the OS.
-Today the loglevel is not persistent to reboot.
-We have a requirement to make it save the loglevel configuration after reboot as the other OS configuration.
+Today, the loglevel is not persistent and gets a default value after reboot.
+We have a requirement to add the option to save the loglevel in a persistent mode.

 # todo update
 # Definitions/Abbreviation